 You’ll take Farxiga once daily.
 Your doctor will recommend the daily dose that’s right for you.
 They’ll also tell you the drug’s maximum dose.

-Below are answers to some common questions about Farxiga’s dosage.
+Below are answers to some common questions about taking Farxiga.

 - What if I miss a dose of Farxiga?
 If you miss a dose of Farxiga, take it as soon as possible.
 But if it’s nearly time for your next dose, skip the missed dose.
 Take your next scheduled dose as usual.
 Do not take an extra dose to make up for a missed dose.
 Doing so could cause side effects.

 - Will I need to take Farxiga long term?
 Yes.
 If Farxiga works for you without causing troublesome side effects, you’ll likely take it long term.